 - Content images used in this site include descriptive ALT attributes.
 Purely decorative graphics include null ALT attributes.

 - Content tables used in this site include descriptive ALT attributes for summary purposes.

 - This site uses relative font sizes, compatible with the user-specified "text size" option in visual browsers.

 - This site uses cascading style sheets for visual and print layout.

-The University of Houston-Downtown website has been tested for viewing in Internet Explorer 9, 10 & 11, and the latest versions of Google Chrome and Firefox for the Windows Operating System.
-Our website also supports the latest versions of Opera and Safari for Apple Operating System users.
+The University of Houston-Downtown website has been tested for viewing in Internet Explorer 11 and the latest versions of Chrome, Edge, Firefox and Opera for the Windows Operating System.
+Our website also supports the latest versions of Chrome and Safari for the Apple Operating System.

 JAWS, a screen reader for Windows.
 A time-limited, downloadable demo is available.

 Lynx, a free text-only web browser for blind users with refreshable Braille displays.

 - Texas Administrative Code Chapter 206 accessibility guidelines.